 Dean and Executive Vice Dean and Chief Scientific Officer of the School of Medicine BGS is formally administered through the School of Medicine, which provides BGS with office space, an administrative budget, information technology support, and general oversight.
 BGS’ administrative budget covers most of the salaries of the BGS administrative staff and graduate group coordinators; salary supplements of the BGS Director and the graduate group chairs; graduate group recruitment costs; and general operating costs for the BGS and graduate group offices.
 The Director is appointed by the Dean and reports to the Executive Vice Dean and Chief Scientific Officer.

 Provost and Vice Provost for Education The Provost is the chief academic officer responsible to the President for the conduct, coordination and quality of the University's academic and research programs.
 The Vice Provost for Education oversees educational programs and University-wide educational policies that govern teachers and students at Penn.
-S/he chairs the Council of Undergraduate Deans, the Council of Graduate Deans, and the Graduate Council of Faculties, and the Council of Professional Master's Degree Deans.
+S/he chairs the Council of Undergraduate Deans, the Council of Graduate Deans, the Graduate Council of Faculties, and the Council of Professional Master's Degree Deans.

 Council of Graduate Deans The Director of BGS serves on the Council of Graduate Deans, an advisory body to the Provost and Vice Provost for Education.
 The Council consists of the Graduate Deans of the nine schools offering the Ph.D. and research masters degrees.
 The Graduate Deans provide advice on administrative matters affecting the larger University graduate student community, such as recruitment and retention.